From Euler to AI: Unifying Formulas for Mathematical Constants: Discussion

-\section{Outlook}

-Many of the examples analyzed in this work are second-order recurrences and series or continued fractions.
-However, the coboundary algorithm and all the other steps in our harvesting and clustering processes are applicable to any formula that generates a sequence of approximations for a given constant, including those involving deeper recurrences.
-Expanding the system to accommodate these cases is a promising direction for future work.

 Currently, the harvesting step relies on the LLM's ability to interpret and contextualize mathematical $\text{\LaTeX }$ strings.
-This step introduces data loss and false negatives in formula classification.
+This step likely introduces data loss and false negatives in formula classification.
 Improvements in prompt engineering and in validation techniques will enhance the robustness of this LLM use.
 As more advanced LLMs become available, this step will become increasingly reliable.

-Going beyond $\pi$, we automatically identified equivalent formulas for $e$, $\zeta(3)$, and Catalan’s constant—demonstrating the generality of the approach.
-A natural next step is to conduct exhaustive searches for other well-known constants, as well as fundamental mathematical structures in fields such as physics and computer science.
-Successfully unifying formulas across disciplines could reveal scientific insights that would be difficult to uncover without large-scale automated analysis.
+Formulas often include additional symbols other than summation indices, like variables defined in the text surrounding the formula, which should be extracted and substituted into formula evaluation.
+We made several such substitutions manually to test the rest of the pipeline for these special cases.
+Future improvements of the unification pipeline can address this limitation by more advanced use of LLMs and automated validation.

+Most formulas analyzed in this work are series or continued fractions.
+However, UMAPS and all the other steps in our harvesting and clustering processes are applicable more broadly (to any formula that generates a sequence of rational approximations for a given constant, e.g., deeper recurrences).
+Expanding the system to accommodate additional cases is a promising direction for future work.

+The same unification pipeline shown here could apply to the vast family of constants derived from D-finite functions by finding their corresponding CMFs \citep{weinbaum2025conservativematrixfieldscontinuous}.

+\subsection{Outlook}

+Increasing the dimension and rank of the $\pi$-CMF, along with further improvements to UMAPS \citep{jakobAck}, is likely to yield a higher percentage of unified formulas in the near future.
+A planned future study will employ the CMF to systematically search for fast-converging and irrationality-proving formulas.

 Looking forward, the same approach of collection, analysis, and organization of mathematical knowledge could help establish rigorous connections between different branches of mathematics.
-From an even broader perspective, the methodology presented in this work could help develop more general frameworks for identifying connections between different scientific theories through their mathematical representations.
+The methodology presented in this work could help develop more general frameworks for identifying connections between different scientific theories through their mathematical representations.
 As the volume of information grows at an accelerating pace, finding automated ways to unify knowledge will become increasingly essential, especially with the goal of providing more intuitive understanding on complex concepts.